thisHermit/sympy-and-python-presentation/README.md

-# sympy-and-python-presentation
+# Sympy-and-matplotlib-presentation
-A presentation on the usage of sympy and matplotlib for maths
+A presentation on the usage of sympy and matplotlib for maths.